redis-developer/redis-arXiv-search/README.md

 ### Troubleshooting
 Every once and a while you need to clear out some Docker cached artifacts.
 Run `docker system prune`, restart Docker Desktop, and try again.

 This project is maintained by Redis on a good faith basis.
-Pleasure, open an issue here on GitHub and we will try to be responsive to these.
+Please, open an issue here on GitHub and we will try to be responsive to these.